kashishshahr/woc3.0-android-chat-application--Kashish-/AndroidStudioReadMe.md

 then assign weight accodingly to diff attributes

-In linear layout u can adjust layout height width and weight accordingly to adjust
+In linear layout u can adjust layout height width and weight accordingly to adjust Layout->LinearLayouts

+For Relative Layoutgo to Legacy->Relative Layout

+ ### Search linear and Relative Layout in android